meerkatdragon13/Code-Runner/README.md

 # **What the code does**
-This code will automatically run C++ and Javascript.
+This code will automatically run C++, Javascript, and Python.

 Warning: You do have to have the compilers installed for the code to work.